 Scholarships and bursaries UCW and our partner universities also offer scholarships and bursaries, which either come directly from us or indirectly from student finance bodies.
 They do not need to be paid back, but are subject to strict eligibility criteria and awarded at the discretion of the institutions.
 UCW scholarships and bursaries UCW Bursary UCW offers 50 bursaries of £2,000 each to students with a declared household income below £25,000 per annum.
 Because of the limited number, priority will be given to those experiencing multiple factors of financial hardship, such as: single parents; care leavers or young carers; those estranged or living in an accredited Foyer; having a disability; or coming from an area with a low participation in higher education.
 This bursary is spread equally across the first two years of study and can be paid in the November and February of each year, monthly, as a fee waiver, or as in-kind support for accommodation, for example, Please note that to be eligible for this bursary, UCW students must be enrolled on a full-time course, be paying our full tuition fees directly to UCW via Student Finance, and have consented to share their financial information from their Student Finance application.
 Applicants must have their Student Finance application approved by the middle of October to be able to be assessed for a bursary.
 Students will be contacted by Student Finance if they have been awarded a UCW Bursary.
 UCW Scholarship UCW provides scholarships to first-year students who are paving tuition fees via Student Finance or who are selffunding based on strict eligibility criteria including attendance and gualification grades.
 The scholarship application process is explained during enrolment and must be completed by the deadline set out in the UCW Tuition Fees Policy.
-Principal's Scholarship This one-off scholarship of £500 is awarded every year to a UCW student who has achieved outstanding academic success and progressed to the second year of their course.
-All UCW students are eligible for this scholarship.
 Excellence Scholarship Students who achieve A Levels at ABB or a BTEC Extended Diploma at DDM are eligible to receive £350 in three instalments.
 The funds are paid in three instalments in the November and February of the first year of study and the November of the second year.
 All full -time UCW students are eligible to apply for this scholarship.
 Progression Scholarship Students who completed a Level 3 course at Weston College within the five years preceding the commencement of their UCW course are eligible to receive £300.
 The funds are paid in three instalments in the November and February of the first year of study and the November of the second year.
 All fulltime UCW students who meet the above criteria are eligible to apply for this scholarship.
 Federation of Schools Scholarship Students who have progressed from other local colleges or sixth forms may be eligible to receive £300.
 The funds are paid in three instalments in the November and February of the first year of study and the November of the second year.
 All full-time UCW students who meet the above criteria are eligible to apply for this scholarship.

 Student Employability Scholarship UCW students on any course who undertake an overseas work placement at an additional cost are eligible to apply for up to £500.
-Part-time Scholarship Part-time UCW students are eligible to apply for a scholarship of £1,500 spread across three years of study.
+Part-time Scholarship Part-time UCW students are eligible to apply for a scholarship of £1.500 spread across three years of study.
 The funds can either be paid in instalments in the November and February of each year of study, or used as a fee waiver. - participation based on POLAR4 or Adult HE (Quintile 1 and 2) as determined by the Office for Students - Student Finance as below £15,000, £25,000 or £42,875 - (including foundation year) of study